republicprotocol/renex-sol/docs/03-atomic-swapping.md

 **(1) Alice & Bob Communicate Information**
   Bob generates a secret, and the timelock (this should be 48 hours from this point in time).
 He sends the secret hash, timelock, his sendToAddress(Bitcoin) and receiveFromAddress(Ethereum) to Alice.
 Alice receives these details, and will send her sendToAddress(Ethereum) and receiveFromAddress(Bitcoin) to Alice.
-This communication happens via RenEx Ingress (this guarantees the KYC status of both the traders, if one of them acts maliciously at this step RenEx can find the malicious party and punish him\her).
+This communication happens via RenEx Ingress (this guarantees the KYC status of both the traders, if one of them acts maliciously at this step RenEx can find the malicious party and punish him/her).

 **(2) Bob Initiates**
   Bob uses the previously generated secret hash, time lock to initiate the atomic swap for 10 Bitcoin to Alice's sendToAddress on the Bitcoin Blockchain.
 He does this by creating a Bitcoin script, that can be redeemed by Alice to get the 10 Bitcoins or expires in 48 hours refunding his Bitcoins.